 Research Methodology & Ethics

-This year-long course provides junior STEM students with knowledge and experiences on how to conduct scientific research and engineering projects.
-Students will study contemporary issues in scientific research while conducting independent scientific research and engineering projects outside of class.
-Students are encouraged to select projects consistent with their strand or career goals.
-Course topics include research design strategies, data analysis and representation (with and without computer-assistance), norms of conduct for ethical research behavior, and the historical basis for current research regulations, among others.
-All students must conduct a review of the primary literature to support their research design assumptions, prepare and present a plan of their proposed research for institutional review and approval, conduct their studies and report their findings via formal technical paper as well as oral presentation.
-All students present posters in our junior science symposium, judged by professionals in various fields.
-Participation in regional Science and Engineering Fairs are highly encouraged.
+This year-long course provides junior STEM students with knowledge and hands-on experiences in conducting scientific research and engineering projects.
+Participants will delve into contemporary issues in scientific research while independently working on scientific and engineering projects outside of class.
+Students are encouraged to choose projects aligned with their strand or career goals.
+Course topics encompass research design strategies, data analysis and representation (with and without computer assistance), ethical norms for research behavior, and the historical foundations of current research regulations, among other relevant subjects.
+Each student is required to conduct a comprehensive review of the primary literature to support their research design assumptions, prepare and present a plan for their proposed research for institutional review and approval, carry out their studies, and report their findings through a formal technical paper and oral presentation.
+Active participation in regional science and engineering fairs is highly encouraged.